qartik/.github/workstreams/Dynamic_Qubit_Allocation_Arrays.md

 # Workstream: Dynamic Qubit Allocation and Arrays

-This workstream aims to add support for dynamic qubit allocation, qubit arrays and measurement result arrays to QIR.
+This workstream aims to add support for dynamic qubit allocation, fixed-size qubit arrays and measurement result arrays to QIR.
 Relatedly, the workstream will determine the semantics for passing of qubits and qubit arrays as function arguments, array iteration and indexing, and efficient return of measurement results, all while keeping classical data management simple with stack allocation.

 ## Motivation & Benefits